-In 2011 the School Improvement Plan included Pastoral Care as a priority area.
-Our Pastoral Care goal, based on our strategic plan, was to improve on the Positive Behaviour for Learning (PBL) implementation across the school and to involve parents to a greater extent.
-The National Safe Schools framework (NSSF), our own Safe Schools Policy (Anti-bullying Policy), and Pastoral Care Policy provide the principles and operational strategies in line with the Diocesan Policy.
+In 2012 the School Improvement Plan included Pastoral Care as a priority area.
+Our Pastoral Care goal, based on our Strategic Plan, was to improve on the Positive Behaviour for Learning (PBL) implementation across the school and to involve parents to a greater extent.
+The National Safe Schools framework (NSSF), our own Safe Schools Policy (Anti-bullying Policy) and Pastoral Care Policy provide the principles and operational strategies in line with the Diocesan Policy.
+We will undertake the KidsMatter programme in 2013 further developing the Pastoral Care of our students, staff and parents.